tasti/react-linkify/README.md

 NOTE: Use `Linkify.MATCH` as a value to specify the matched link.
 The properties prop will always contain `{href: Linkify.MATCH, key: 'LINKIFY_KEY_#'}` unless overridden.

+## Customization

+You can access to the global `Linkify` instance used to linkify contents by importing it (`import { linkify } from 'react-linkify'`).
+That way you can customize as needed (e.g. disabling existing schemas or adding new ones).

+Note that any customization made to that instance will affect every `Linkify` component you use.

 ## Examples

 All kind of links detectable by